North Star KPI – From Product Pursuit to Product Led

 It’s about more than job performance, or even your individual performance.
-It’s about your products performance.
-It’s about measuring performance of your ability to create a vision and stick to it.
+It’s about the performance of your product.
+It’s about measuring the performance of your ability to create a vision and stick to it.

 Your North Star KPI should be defined as a specific metric that considers the market, performance, and future involvement of your product as its drivers.
 The particular definition will help you focus on your road map and the primary purpose of the product.
 As you define your North Star KPI, keep in mind an important variable that affects your decision making: make sure that your users are always in your account.
 After all, your product is here to deliver value for them.
 Also, your North Star should be measurable with tools that reflect your product outcomes.
 Keep the leading KPI on an “eye-level” – understandable and actionable; your teams should understand how to address the solution for better results even if you are not in the room.